LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Theory and Method

-Therefore, we exploit two distinct level of forgetting issues faced in PCL: ($1$) continuous fine-tuning on downstream tasks leading to the forgetting of pre-trained knowledge, and ($2$) continual learning on new tasks resulting in the forgetting of old tasks.
+Based on these, we exploit two distinct levels of forgetting issues faced in PCL: (1) continuous fine-tuning on downstream tasks leading to the forgetting of pre-trained knowledge, and (2) continual learning on new tasks resulting in the forgetting of old tasks.

 To tackle the former issue, we adjust the gradient of the new tasks to be orthogonal to the pre-trained feature space.
-However, due to the domain gap between the incremental task training data and the pre-trained data, a fully orthogonal manner is too stringent and can significantly impact the plasticity.
-To achieve a balance between maintaining plasticity and fully utilization of the pre-trained knowledge, we propose to apply a soft constraint to the gradient as follows:
+However, due to the domain gap between the incremental task training data and the pre-trained data, a fully orthogonal constraint is too stringent and can significantly impact plasticity.
+To achieve a balance between maintaining plasticity and fully utilizing the pre-trained knowledge, we propose to apply a soft constraint as follows:

 where $\phi$ is the coefficient of the soft constraint to control the orthogonality and $\mathcal{S}_{3}^{\text{pre}}$ is the pre-trained feature space for task $3$.
-When learning on task $3$, the gradient can be obtained from Equation \ref{gradient_1_calculate} while DGA chooses to grow, or from Equation \ref{gradient_2_calculate} while DGA chooses not to grow.
+When learning on task $3$, the gradient can be obtained from Eq.(\ref{gradient_1_calculate}) while DGA chooses \textit{to grow}, or from Eq.(\ref{gradient_2_calculate}) while DGA chooses \textit{not to grow}.
 And $\phi$ can flexibly control the real gradient $\bm{g}$, aligning it as closely as possible with the feature space of the pre-trained knowledge, while ensuring the learning ability on new tasks.